jaraco/jaraco.vcs/README.rst

 	   `packaging <https://pypi.org/project/packaging>`_.
 Any tags
 	   that don't match this scheme will be ignored.

-Thereafter, you may use the RepoManager.get_current_version to determine the version of your product.
+Thereafter, use the RepoManager.get_current_version to determine the version of the local code.
 If the current revision is tagged with a valid version, that version will be used.
 Otherwise, the tags in the repo will be searched, the latest release will be found, and hgtools will infer the upcoming release version.